 Continue your Penang sightseeing on a trishaw, which is a cross between a tricycle and a rickshaw.

-3- Penang Hill attractions
+3- Explore Penang Hill attractions

-You can climb the hill.
-There’s a path that passes through the Botanical Gardens leading to the top.
+You can climb the hill as there’s a path that passes through the Botanical Gardens leading to the top.

 4- Wander around Penang Botanical Gardens